AscheJan/DigitaleSysteme/README.md

-# DigitaleSysteme
+# Digitale Systeme
-Repository for solving assignments in Grundlagen Der Programmierung subject at Humboldt University of Berlin
+Repository for solving assignments in Digitale Systeme subject at Humboldt University of Berlin